shoeffner/monty/01_HelloPython/slides.md

 # Feedback sessions

 - Once per week
-- Homeworks will be checked and commented on
+- Homework will be checked and commented on
 - Not a bad thing, but an opportunity!